 Should I Buy a Diamond Online?

-After seeing how complicated choosing a diamond online can be, you may be wondering if it’s easier to go to a brick-and-mortar stone.
-While it may be easier to find the sparkliest diamond in person, you’ll be paying a premium, sometimes thousands of dollars extra!
-Buying from a reputable online dealer allows you to put that money toward a larger, better-cut stone or a more intricate ring design.
+After seeing how complicated choosing a diamond online can be, you may be wondering if it's easier to go to a brick-and-mortar stone.
+While it may be easier to find the sparkliest diamond in person, you'll be paying a premium, sometimes thousands of dollars extra!
+Buying a diamond online from a reputable dealer allows you to put that money toward a larger, better-cut stone or a more intricate engagement ring design.

-In this article, we’ll help you narrow your choices from the thousands of diamonds available to the one that best matches your ring design and budget.
+In this article, we'll help you narrow your choices from the hundreds of thousands of diamonds available to the one that best matches your ring design and budget.